addff/2503-ITT440/10% Individual Assignment/M3CS2554B/SITI NURZURAIDAH BINTI MA ZALAM @ MAZLAN/README.md

 1. Install OpenCV and Matplotlib

    Open command prompt and enter the command

    `pip install opencv-python matplotlib`

 2. Prepare a folder that contains images
    Make sure the pictures are in formats that work like JPEG, PNG or BMP.

-Example:
+   Example: `xukai.jgp`

 3. Create the new file in OpenCV in order to:
    - write the codes for image processing.
    - upload the image.
    - display the result from the process
    - saves the program
 **ORIGINAL IMAGE**
 **INPUT**
 ```